teamtravel12/teamtravel12/xzvbdh-12025-10-28--1148-pdt--graincontact-will-migrev-dolseg.md

 ## connection story

-will discovered teamkae3gtravel12 repo on hacker news (oct 28, 2025) and immediately resonated:
+kae3g shared teamkae3gtravel12 repo in will's hawk group on urbit (oct 28, 2025). will immediately resonated:

 > "wow"
 > "i love this so much"